 One of the worst things you can do for your waistline is to stuff yourself when you eat at a truck stop, especially at a buffet.
 It is far better to eat several small meals each day than to eat one large one.
 Many truck drivers find themselves having to buy a bigger pair of pants.
 Plus, large meals tell the brain to focus on digestion instead of staying alert, causing you to feel sleepy behind the wheel.
 Instead of packing it all in once a day because it is inconvenient to stop, bring along a few snacks that you can munch on throughout your trip.

 5. Know Where to Go

 Ask anyone and they will tell you that different truck stops offer different amenities.
 You may have a favorite stop for eating, a different one for doing laundry and even another for fueling up.
 Talk to other drivers about the stops that they like and why.
 It makes it easier to plan your route if you know where you are going to stop and for what.
 If you need to get everything done at once, Flying J seems to be the choice.
 Laundry machines, WiFi access and decent food make it a favorite.

 If you have a few truck stop tips, be sure to share them with new drivers you run into.
 They will appreciate it more than you know.

-No matter how adept you are at finding the right truck stop to meet your needs, nothing will help you if you happen to break down on the side of the road like commercial roadside assistance.
+No matter how adept you are at finding the right truck stop to meet your needs, nothing will help you if you happen to break down on the side of the road like a commercial roadside assistance plan.
 Reach out to our experienced team members for more information on how we can offer you the protection you need.